jasperlinsen/somethinghere-2020/blog/01-gamepad/README.md

     if( target ){

-        target.dispatchEvent( new MouseEvent( 'mouseenter', { clientX, clientY, bubbles } ) );
-        target.dispatchEvent( new MouseEvent( 'mousemoves', { clientX, clientY, bubbles } ) );
+        target.dispatchEvent( new MouseEvent( 'mousemove', { clientX, clientY, bubbles } ) );

     }

-Of course, a mouse can click, so we want either the A or B button to click.
-I am saying _either_ because some controllers (like Nintendo's) actually switch around the default configuration from the Xbox gamepad, but will maintain the same layout.
-Because we only need one button, that's not really an issue and it gives the user choice.
+Of course, a mouse can click, so we want either the `A` or `B` button to click.
+I am saying _either_ because some controllers (like Nintendo's) actually switch around the default configuration that something like Xbox gamepad adheres to, but will maintain the same layout.
+Because we only need one button that's not really an issue and it gives the user choice.
 Globally, we want to add one more variable to indicate a button has been pressed:

+    // Added to Global
     let gamepadActionButtonDown: boolean = false;

 Inside our loop, we will check for `pad.buttons[0]` and `pad.buttons[1]`, and specifically their `.pressed` state.
 We will only dispatch a click event in some circumstances, namely that the button has to be down and it has to have been released before this press occurs.

 So we will use `gamepadActionButtonDown` to store our current expected state of the button.
 Once we click, we set it to `true`.
-Then no click events will occur anymore until we note that no button is held down, and release the button by setting `gamepadActionButtonDown` variable back to `false`, paving the path for our next button press.
-In our `onGamepadEvent` handler, we will also set the `gamepadActionButtonDown` to true, this is because when we connect a gamepad to the browser a button has to be pressed, but we want to ignore this first input so the user doesn't accidentally click a link and gets sent away - if you look in our example, the cursor starts in the middle of the screen and there's a link there.
+Then no click events will occur anymore until the button is no longer held down, at which point we will set `gamepadActionButtonDown` back to `false`, paving the way for our next button press.

+In our `onGamepadEvent` handler, we will also set the `gamepadActionButtonDown` to true because when we connect a gamepad to the browser a button _has_ to be pressed, and we want to ignore this first input so the user doesn't accidentally click a link and gets whisked away - if you look in our example, the cursor starts in the middle of the screen and there's a link there.
+That would be _Game Over_.

-    // GamepadAnimationFrame
+    // Added to `GamepadAnimationFrame()`
     let actionButtonDown = false;

     pads.forEach(pad => {